 For more information on events and things to do in Copenhagen in winter and more details on Copenhagen Xmas markets, check out the Visit Copenhagen official tourism website.

-Sustainable Travel Tips
+Sustainable Christmas Travel Tips

-- Shop mindfully.
-Only purchase what you really need.
+- Shop mindfully, only purchasing what you really need.

-- Stay in a sustainable hotel powered by renewable energy.
+- Choose a sustainable hotel that is powered by renewable energy.

-- Try to eat locally sourced organic food where possible.
+- Avoid plastic and items made or packaged with plastic, and try to eat locally sourced organic food where possible.

-- Limit your consumption of meat and dairy.
+- Limit your meat and dairy consumption to reduce food-based emissions.

 FAQ